 A car that can’t be steered properly is a death trap.
 Getting your car inspected certifies that your steering and front end suspension are aligned.
 It lets you know if there is any wear and tear on the pitman arms, idler arms, and pinion and other makeup of the front end assembly.

-Not only does an NH state inspection cover these features of your vehicle.
+Not only does a New Hampshire state inspection cover these features of your vehicle.
 It also checks your odometer, speedometer, glass, wipers, exhaust, and any other potential safety risk that may put your car at risk.
 For an NH state inspection, choose Gurney’s Automotive Repair.
 Contact them today or visit them online.